Blaze2020/ToDoApp/README.md

 # ToDoApp

-A simple ToDoApp implemente in React.
+A simple ToDoApp implemented in React.

 ## Commads Used To install to Run the App localy in your system